trOnk12/rijksmusem/documentation/README.md

 <img src="img/SmartWatch-ShakeFlow.png" width="1000" />

 ## Voice Detector on Wear OS
-The same as **shakeMe** the voice detector works on WearOS too.
-After integrating the **wear SDK**, the only thing you need to do to have voice detection active on the watch is to make sure you give your WearOS app the ```RECORD_AUDIO``` permission.
+The same as **shakeMe** the voice detector works on Wear OS too.
+After integrating the **Wear OS SDK**, the only thing you need to do to have voice detection active on the watch is to make sure you give your Wear OS app the ```RECORD_AUDIO``` permission.

 # AdswizzSDK general settings

 ## GDPR consent

 AdsWizz services are GDPR compliant.
-As a result, **_AdswizzSDK_** will decorate urls that connect to Adswizz services accordingly to reflect the desired GDPR user consent.
+As a result, **_AdswizzSDK_** will decorate urls that connect to AdsWizz services accordingly to reflect the desired GDPR user consent.
 To modify the GDPR consent you need to configure it like this:

 ```kotlin
     AdswizzSDK.gdprConsent = GDPRConsent.GRANTED